 The grid-connected power systems are designed to operate parallel to, and interconnected with, the electric utility grid.
 This allows AC power produced by the solar system to either supply electricity to the building, or back-feed the grid when the solar system output is greater than the building’s electrical demand.
 In many states, this may allow business owners to take advantage of incentives to lower operating costs.

-The SunSource® Commercial Energy System is a grid-tied PV system that uses Lennox’ solar-ready, 17 SEER Energence® 3- to 6-ton commercial rooftop unit as its platform.
+The SunSource® Commercial Energy System is a grid-tied PV system that uses Lennox’ solar-ready, 18 SEER Energence® 3- to 12.5-ton commercial rooftop unit as its platform.
 By adding up to 6 solar modules to an Energence unit, an effective efficiency of 34 SEER or beyond6 may be achieved.
-Each Energence rooftop unit can be equipped with up to 17 modules for single-phase or 25 solar modules for three-phase applications.
+Each Energence rooftop unit can be equipped with up to 24 solar modules.

 The solar modules use built-in microinverters to convert the captured energy from DC power to AC power.